Yosuke-workvivo/Workvivo-OTP/README.md

 # Workvivo OTP Generator

-A web application that generates One-Time Passcodes (OTP) for Workvivo users through their API.
+A web application that generates One-Time Passcodes (OTP) for Workvivo users through API.
 This application provides a simple web interface where users can enter their email address to receive a secure OTP for authentication.

 ## What This Application Does